joeolenick/mean-exercises/weekend-projects/weekend-3/README.md

 In statusCheck.js, there's a function called `checkLoss()` that needs to be filled out.
-As you probably guessed, this is going to check the location of our player against the location of all the random danger blocks, accessible via the `dangerous` array from init.js.
+As you probably guessed, this is going to check the location of our player against the location of all the random danger blocks, accessible via the 'danger' class that we assigned it when we first created the DOM element.
 If a match is found, give an `alert` indicating that the player lost and refresh the page, like you did with when the player wins.

 AND THAT'S IT!!